Iceland Trout Fishing

 The Fishing Program:

-Season: The Highland Rivers season runs May through September 15, with peak fishing from June 20 through July 20.
+Season: The Fishing Season runs from May 27 through August 27, with peak fishing from June 20 through July 20.

 Travel Time: Guides will drive you in 4x4 vehicles from the Lodge to the beat of the day.
 Travel time varies from 5 to 30 minutes.